jvansch1/ycharts-wiki/Onboarding.md

 If the person will be directly involved in customer service:
-Log in as operator@ycharts.com at http://zendesk.com and add their @ycharts.com account to the YCharts account, as a cusomter service agent.
+Log in as operator@ycharts.com at http://zendesk.com and add their @ycharts.com account to the YCharts account, as a customer service agent.
 Note: We pay per account for this, so don't do this if not needed!

 ## E-Mail Filters